tonqa/ddd-soda-machine/README.md

 ## Design goals

-In this project I utilize the method of Domain-Driven Design (DDD) to model a coffee / soda machine.
-The goal of this project is to show how we can use the out-of-the-box tools of Spring to make a proper domain model in DDD.
-More to say we will show how domain objects called aggregates in DDD are modeled correctly in a relational database.
-The aggregates propagate their states via events and so everything is event-driven.
-This also means that the states propagated between aggregates are eventually consistent and, thus, take time.
-For that reason to propagate the event, we also use web sockets in the frontend.
+The soda machine utilizes the method of Domain-Driven Design (DDD).
+The goal of this project is to show how we can use the out-of-the-box tools of Spring to make a proper clean domain model in DDD.
+More to say it shows how domain objects called aggregates in DDD can be modeled in a relational database.
+The aggregates propagate their states via events and so the architecture is event-driven.
+This also means that the states propagated between aggregates are eventually consistent and take time to propagate.
+To support eventing, we also use web sockets in the frontend.

-However, we will not show how to create bounded contexts here in order not to confuse the interested reader of the code even more.
-Though, we suggest to separate the bounded contexts via a event or message queue using Spring Cloud Stream, which is quite new and helps to establish an eventing mechanism in an abstract way.
-It is the perfect technology and is already added to the dependencies of this project.
-We also don't use event sourcing though this would be a small, easy change to the code.
-It is due to the reader to read through the documentation of the event sourcing method.
+However, we will not show how to create bounded contexts here.
+Though, I suggest to use a event queue using Spring Cloud Stream, which is quite new and helps to establish an eventing mechanism in an abstract way.
+We don't use event sourcing, though this would be a small change to the code base.
+It is due to the reader to work through the documentation of event sourcing.

 ## Event model

-This event model was created using the event-storming method, which helps to properly plan the design of the application upfront in an unobtrusive way.
-We recommend to
+The event model was created using the event-storming method, which helps to properly plan the design of the application upfront in an unobtrusive way.

 ![Eventstorming is used to show the application design](eventstorming.png)